renegens/Android-Studio-Helpers/README.md

 # Android Studio Helpers

-This repo has some Gradle helpers to speed up adding common libraries.
+This repo consists of a settings jar provided by Novoda, an MVP and dagger 2 Android Studio Template + some gradle file for common libraries.

 In the settings folder is jar version of the open source [Novoda settings](https://medium.com/sebs-top-tips/share-the-settings-with-the-whole-team-android-studio-protip-6-3cce16eb2ea4#.wlu8xdrn6) for Android Studio.

-This is an Android Studio template for MVP.

-This version is based on a fork from [Android-Studio-MVP-template](https://github.com/benoitletondor/Android-Studio-MVP-template) and follows [Paul Blundell](https://www.novoda.com/blog/better-class-naming/) suggestions on naming classes for the MVP architecture.
+The Android Studio MVP template is based on a fork from [Android-Studio-MVP-template](https://github.com/benoitletondor/Android-Studio-MVP-template) and follows [Paul Blundell](https://www.novoda.com/blog/better-class-naming/) suggestions on naming classes for the MVP architecture.

 Here's the hierarchy it follows:

 ```
 com.company.app
-    +-- injection
+    +-- root
     |   - AppComponent
     |   - AppModule
-    |   - MvpModule
+    |   - YourApp
-    +-- model
+    +-- featureName
     |   - MainActivityModel
-    +-- presenter
     |   - MainActivityMVP
     |   - MainActivityPresenter
-    +-- view
-    |   - MainActivity
-    | - YourApp
+    |   - featureNameModule
 ```

 ## Prerequisites